FraMuCoder/PyClASVi/doc/PyClASVi_usage.md

 Some attributes have sub attributes so you can also fold and unfold it.

-If you are interesting in a special attribute click its name to hight light it.
+If you are interesting in a special attribute click its name to hightlight it.
 If you select on other cursor the view is automatically scrolled to this attribute.

 * Main toolbar